 - Allowable losses you have made on assets to which normally CGT applies

 With effect from 6th April 2016 two new rates of capital gains tax were introduced.
 For basic rate tax payers, a rate of 10% and for higher rate tax payers a rate of 20%.
-As part of this new system the annual exempt amount of £11,100 (2016/17) remains in place.
+The annual exempt amount for 2020/21 £12,000.

 When you die your chargeable estate is valued.
 This is basically the value of property and investments, less any debts, and excluding certain exempt assets (such as assets left to your spouse, charity or approved national causes).